jitsi/jitsi-meet/doc/quick-install.md

 ### Ensure you have apt-transport-https installed

-Before to make an update you should ensure you have the apt-transport-https installed
+Before making an update you should ensure you have the apt-transport-https installed.

 ```sh
 apt-get install apt-transport-https